 Los Angeles nursing home inspectors found a “discrepancy” between a Lake Balboa Care Center nurse’s assessment and a physician’s assessment of the same patient

-Nursing home inspector Cristina Descallar, RN, and her then-supervisor at the Los Angeles County Department of Health Services’ Health Facilities Inspection Division, North District Office, Michael Stampfli, issued an August 17, 2005 deficiency statement to the North American Health Care, Inc., client facility featured in Part 2 of this exposé, Lake Balboa Care Center in Van Nuys, Calif.
+Nursing home inspector Cristina Descallar, RN, and her then-supervisor at the Los Angeles County Department of Health Services’ Health Facilities Inspection Division, North District office, Michael Stampfli, issued an August 17, 2005 deficiency statement to the North American Health Care, Inc., client facility featured in part 2 of this exposé, Lake Balboa Care Center, in Van Nuys, California.
 According to the August 17, 2005 deficiency statement, a Lake Balboa Care Center nurse’s assessment of a post-stroke patient’s rash and skin infection on the “right lower back” disagreed with a dermatologist’s assessment of the same skin condition on the “right buttock.”
 The August 17, 2005 deficiency statement said that Lake Balboa Care Center violated 42 CFR § 483.20 (g), which is the federal regulation stating that an “assessment must accurately reflect the resident’s status.”

 Deficiency statement alleging a “discrepancy” between a Lake Balboa Care Center nurse’s assessment and a physician’s assessment did not include any civil penalty

 The August 17, 2005 deficiency statement did not include a civil penalty under 42 CFR § 483.20 (j), which provides for a fine of up to $5,000 for each willfully false assessment, and made the following findings:

 - “During an interview with the licensed nurse who identified the skin condition, she could not explain the site discrepancy between her assessment and the dermatologist’s assessment [emphasis added].”